 Luxury: One of the grandest hotels in the city, the Hotel Alfonso offers guests opulent rooms and five star service.
 Check out the reviews on TripAdvisor or click here for the latest rates on Booking.com

 Royal Alcázar of Seville

 The Royal Alcázar of Seville, a UNESCO World Heritage Site, is one of the most impressive castles in Spain.
 It was built for Peter of Castile in the 14th century, though it was built on a former Moorish palace, which was built atop earlier Visigoth and Roman construction.
 Under Ferdinand and Isabella, the palace was extended into the main residence of the monarchs; the Spanish royal family still lives in the Alcazar when they are in Seville.
-The palace has a wide variety of architecture styles due to its 500 years of construction.
+The palace has a wide variety of architectural styles due to its 500 years of construction.
 Islamic decoration and ornamentation is widely used, but there are elements of Renaissance, Gothic, Romanesque, and Baroque.
 The Alcazar faces the cathedral, in the heart of the city, and is a must see while in the city.